BeanstalkFarms/Basin-Docs/guides/directory.md

 # Directory

-The following guides have step-by-step walkthroughs for connecting to and interacting with Basin on your desktop internet browser or mobile phone.
+The following guides have step-by-step walkthroughs for connecting to and interacting with Basin and Wells.

 ### Basics